awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-manage-ec2.md

    1. \(Optional\) Under **Advanced settings**, specify a display name for the instance\.

    1. \(Optional\) Under **Advanced settings**, select a VPC from **Network \(VPC\)**\.
 Note that this list includes all VPCs for the region, including VPCs created using the Amazon VPC console and the default VPC \(if it exists\)\.
 If you have a default VPC in this region, we select it by default\.
-If the text is "There is no VPC available for launch or import operations in this region", then you must create a VPC in this region using the Amazon VPC console\.
+If the text is "There is no VPC available for launch or import operations in this region", then you must create a VPC in this Region using the Amazon VPC console\.

    1. \(Optional\) Under **Advanced settings**, select a subnet from **Subnet**\.
 Note that this list includes all subnets for the selected VPC, including any default subnets\.
 If this list is empty, you must add a subnet to the VPC using the Amazon VPC console, or select a different VPC\.
 Otherwise, we select a subnet for you\.